ansible-collections/ansible.utils/README.md

 ```
 ## Using this collection

-The most common use case for this collection is FIXME
+The most common use case for this collection is when complex data structures are present in an Ansible playbook, inventory, or returned from modules are worked with.

 **NOTE**: For Ansible 2.9, you may not see deprecation warnings when you run your playbooks with this collection.
 Use this documentation to track when a module is deprecated.